-Obligation Criteria Justification Policy background H45.
+Obligation Criteria Justification Policy background vacant solely for the purpose of redevelopment.
+H44.
+To determine whether the building is truly vacant the Council will consider the condition of the building and its suitability for occupancy as well as the length of time the building has not been used.
+The Council will also take into account whether the building has been used for any other purposes.
+H45.
 Information on the existing Gross Internal Floor Area (GIFA) and the proposed GIFA need to be provided.
 GIFA is the area of a building measured to the internal face of the perimeter walls at each floor level.
 The Royal Institution of Chartered Surveyors (RICS) Code of Measuring Practice will be used for the purposes of assessing VBC.
 H46.
 For wholly residential schemes the total proposed GIFA will be the GIFA of the sum of all dwellings.
 Where flatted development is proposed the GIFA will include all communal and circulation areas.
 For mixed use schemes, only the GIFA of the proposed residential elements will be included.
 However, floor space with headroom of less than 1.5m is excluded from the GIFA calculation.
 H47.
 The Council will determine on a case-by-case basis whether a building is vacant or abandoned.
 Outline planning applications may present challenges in quantifying whether the vacant building credit will be applicable as the actual number of dwelling or size of dwellings may be determined during Reserved Matters applications.
+The Council will scrutinise The vacant building credit only applies where the vacant building has not been abandoned.

+Obligation Criteria Justification Policy background

-The Council will scrutinise planning applications to ensure that sites are not artificially subdivided to avoid the thresholds in Policy HP05.
-Calculation H48.
-A financial credit, equivalent to the existing gross floor space of any vacant buildings within the red line boundary of the application site
+planning applications to ensure that sites are not artificially subdivided to avoid the thresholds in Policy HP05.

+Calculation

-Obligation C Criteria Justification Policy background brought back into any lawful use or demolished for re-development, should be deducted from the calculation of any affordable housing contributions sought from relevant development schemes.
-The Council will apply the following formula to calculate the revised affordable housing percentage: Revised affordable housing requirements = 35% x (1 - existing vacant gross internal area/proposed gross internal area) H49.
+H48.
+A financial credit, equivalent to the existing gross floor space of any vacant buildings within the red line boundary of the application site brought back into any lawful use or demolished for re-development, should be deducted from the calculation of any affordable housing contributions sought from relevant development schemes.
+The Council will apply the following formula to calculate the revised affordable housing percentage: Revised affordable housing requirements = 35% x (1 - existing vacant gross internal area/proposed gross internal area)

+H49.
 The number of affordable dwellings will be calculated to two decimal points and rounded to the nearest whole number.

-Example: The proposal: a.
-25 dwellings proposed @ 75m2 b.
-Total floorspace 1,875m2 c.
-Existing building on site 200m2 d.
-Normal affordable housing requirements: 35% or 10 dwellings Revised affordable housing requirements: = 35% x (1 - 200/1875)
+Example:

+• The proposal:

+a.
+25 dwellings proposed @ 75m2

+b.
+Total floorspace 1,875m2

 Obligation Criteria Justification Policy background

+c.
+Existing building on site 200m2

+d.
+Normal affordable housing requirement: 35% or 10 dwellings

+Revised affordable housing requirements:

+= 35% x (1 - 200/1875)

 = 31.2%

 = 7.81 units out of 25 units

 • The total affordable units required is 8.